Frequently Asked Questions

 What is Digital Forensics?

-Digital forensics is the application of science and engineering to the recovery of digital evidence in a legally acceptable method.
-Examiners use digital investigation and analysis techniques to determine potential legal evidence by applying their skills on a variety of software programs, different operating systems, varying hard drives sizes, and specific technologies.
-Examiners are capable of locating deleted, encrypted or damaged file information that may serve as evidence in a criminal or terrorism investigation.
+Digital forensics is the application of science and engineering to the recovery of digital evidence using legally acceptable methods.
+Examiners use digital investigation and analysis techniques to determine what could be legally permissible evidence on devices ranging from computers and cell phones to other digital media.
+Examiners are capable of locating deleted, encrypted, or damaged files and data that may serve as evidence in a criminal or national security investigation.

 What is a RCFL?